sparkflows/sparkflows-docs/docs/user-guide/defining-datasets.rst

 Create New Datasets
 ===================

-You can define a New Dataset by clicking on the ``Create Dataset`` link.
+You can define a New Dataset by clicking on the ``Create Dataset`` button.

 Enter the Field Details